-Dr. Michelle Couto specializes in dentofacial orthopedics – the guidance of facial growth and development, which occurs largely during childhood – is a servcie offered by Coquitlam Orthodontics.
+Dentofacial orthopedics – the guidance of facial growth and development, which occurs largely during childhood – is a servcie offered by Coquitlam Orthodontics.

 Upon completion of dental school, many graduates immediately begin to practice as dentists.
 Others, however, choose to pursue a specialty.
 This requires extra schooling over a two- to three-year residency program.